 Ohio: Protecting You from Injury on the Road

-Advocates for Highway and Auto Safety gives Ohio a yellow "caution" rating for gaps in optimal traffic safety laws.
+Advocates for Highway and Auto Safety gives Ohio a red warning rating for gaps in optimal traffic safety laws.
 It urges the state to require all motorcyclists to wear helmets, for example, and to pass laws enabling police and the highway patrol to pull over cars where people aren't buckled up.

 On the public education front, Ohio Driver Safety prepares safety videos and training materials to help save lives among teen drivers.
 It also leads safety campaigns around bicycle safety, impaired driving, rural driving, snowmobiles/ATVs and winter driving, among other things, according to Luptak.

-Statewide efforts to increase highway safety and curb drunk driving are also bearing fruit, she says: fatal car crashes in Ohio over the last year are now 10 percent lower than the national average.
+Statewide efforts to increase highway safety and curb drunk driving are also bearing fruit, she says: fatal car crashes in Ohio are lower than the national average.

 Safe Driving Laws - Ohio